FunForks/standalone/README.md

      href="styles/main.css"
    >
    ```
-2. If Live-server is not still active un the command: `npm run serve`.
+2. If Live-server is not still active run the command: `npm run serve`.
 3. You should see that your headline is now darkred.

 ---